HVoltBb/konez/docs/README.md

 I __do not__ either own or maintain any of the datasets mentioned above.
 Any data related questions should be directed toward the respective authors or relevant authorities.

+## Tutorial
+I plan to add a tutorial on how to use k-aggregated models from start to finish.
+Sections to include are:
+1. Data formating
+2. Fitting a family of k-aggregated model
+3. Model selection based on DIC
+4. Model prediction

 If there is any questions to me, contact me at <eiDOTog@gmail.com>.